 The latest Thunderbolt developments

-The Thunderbolt is possibly going to lose its number one position as the fastest connection ever.
-New technology like the USB4 standard is on its way to infiltrate stores everywhere in 2021, and it is said to be just as fast as the Thunderbolt 3.
-According to official data, USB4 functions a lot like Thunderbolt technology in terms of transfer speeds that reach 40Gbps with certified cables – the most recent standard, USB 3.2 Gen2, delivers only 10Gbps.
+The Thunderbolt may lose its top spot as the fastest connection with new tech like the USB4 standard coming into the conversation.
+Official data says that the USB4 is similar to the Thunderbolt with fast transfer speeds up to 40Gbps.
+The recent standard USB 3.2 Gen2 delivers 10Gbps.
 Thunderbolt seems pressured to keep up.
-However, the Thunderbolt 3 has more than high-speed data to offer users – it’s dual-protocol offers a plethora of video bandwidth.
+However, the Thunderbolt 3 has more than high-speed data to offer users – its dual-protocol offers a plethora of video bandwidth.

-The Thunderbolt 3 has compatibility with most Mac products, including the MacBook Pro, Air, iMac, and Mac Mini.
-These come with Thunderbolt 3 ports, meaning Macs are more at risk to viruses than they claim.
-When utilizing your Thunderbolt 3 port, continue to use trusted devices and do not try it with a device that you have never used.
-Refer to your sensical judgment on this one.
+Most Mac products work with the Thunderbolt 3, including compatibility with the Mac Mini and MacBook Pro, and Air.
+Each comes with Thunderbolt 3 ports that increase virus risk.
+When utilizing your Thunderbolt 3 port, continue using trusted devices and do not try it with a device you have never used.
+Use your judgement.

 - The best true wireless earbuds for 2021

 - Samsung Galaxy Book Pro 360 (15-inch) review: OLED disappointment?

 - MacBook Pro vs. iPad Pro